Product

 What is a SaaS revenue model?

 Your revenue model is the framework you use to make money.
 It defines how you will monetize your product and at what price.
 It also helps you identify your target market and how to market it to those prospective customers.
-In a nutshell, it is your plan to generate revenue.
+In a nutshell, you plan to generate revenue.

 10 revenue models for your SaaS business

-There are so many different ways to monetize your SaaS product that it is hard to narrow it down to 10 options!
-Keep in mind that, as mentioned above, you can use any number of these models simultaneously and nest multiple revenue streams within each one.
+There are so many ways to monetize your SaaS product that it is hard to narrow it down to 10 options!
+Remember that, as mentioned above, you can use any number of these models simultaneously and nest multiple revenue streams within each one.

 1. Ad-based revenue model

 This one is pretty simple.
-You come up with a website or app that garners large traffic, and then you sell ad space on the website or in your app.
-Instead of charging money for using your product or service, you sell your client’s views to another company.
+You create a website or app that garners large traffic and sell ad space on the website or in your app.
+You sell your clients ' views to another company instead of charging money for using your product or service.

 The two main ways of doing this are: